hydrogen602/easy-serialize/readme.md

 - json
 - nested objects
-- no depencies outside of python's library (only pytest for developing)
+- no dependencies outside of python's library (only pytest for developing)

 ## Drawbacks